^

 • use of other hepatotoxic drugs.

-Before methotrexate is prescribed and during the course of therapy, a regular clinical examination of the patient is necessary to monitor his condition.
+Before methotrexate is prescribed and during the course of therapy, regular clinical examination of the patient is necessary to monitor his condition.

 Side effects